periode/thesis/notes.md

 ## dump

+dont forget to do architecture and pavillions: \footnote{In architecture, such technical and artistic feat for its own sake, devoid of any reliable social use, is manifested as pavillions.}

 france culture cours du collège de france  de francois chatelet: la condition necessaire du savoir c'est la sensibilité (tout se donne dans la spatio-temporalité)

 1. passivité informatrice